“In every heart there is a god of flowers, just waiting

 Mary Oliver, the late American poet, created still lifes with words rather than paint or photography.
 Her poetry arose from wandering in the hills and fields of New England.
 She developed a knack for finding the extraordinary in the ordinary.

-In her later years, she moved to Florida.
-She continued to write until the end of her life, taking inspiration from nature in the estuaries, ponds, and dunes of her new surroundings.
-At the age of 83, she died from lymphoma, a kissing cousin to my blood cancer, multiple myeloma.
+In January, at the age of 83, she died from lymphoma, a kissing cousin to my blood cancer, multiple myeloma.

-Metaphorically, though, I am under house arrest.
-I don’t travel well due to the side effects of a busy treatment plan.
-And, Mr. Fatigue visits on a regular basis.
-Nonetheless, I approach 12 years since diagnosis.
-Cautious management and lots of luck has forestalled the incurability associated with MM.
+I approach 12 years since diagnosis.
+Cautious management and lots of luck have forestalled the incurability associated with MM.

 Now, a tribute song: